BitWiseBots/bitwisebots.github.io/_fluent-builders/02-builder-guide.md

 ```

 ### **Setting an Indexed Property**
-If you're build a class that has a custom indexer, or maybe is just wrapping another type that has one and provides a passthrough then you can have the builder call the backing `set` for a specific index.
+If you're building a class that has a custom indexer, or maybe is just wrapping another type that has one and provides a passthrough then you can have the builder call the backing `set` for a specific index.
 The index can be provided either inline or as a variable; when using a variable, standard lambda closure issues can arise.
 This can also be used for implementations with multiple index parameters.

 _**Note:** These examples aren't legit json, they are more like pseudo code to give a rough idea of the object's structure_